 Types of assessments

-1. Pre-Interview online assessments: These are your first filter, designed to test core technical knowledge like coding skills, algorithms, and problem-solving abilities.
+1. Pre-Interview online assessments: These serve as your first filter, designed to test core technical knowledge, including coding skills, algorithms, and problem-solving abilities.

 2. Technical Interviews for deep insights: Technical interviews are where you dig deeper.
-These sessions go beyond what’s on the resume and assess practical knowledge.
+These sessions go beyond what’s on the resume and assess practical knowledge and skills.
 For example, if you’re hiring a JavaScript developer, you might ask questions like:

 - How do you handle exceptions in JavaScript?